 In addition to distributing Holy Communion during weekend and Holy Day Masses at St. Catherine of Siena Parish, our Extraordinary Ministers bring Holy Communion to the residents of the Maefair Health Care Center on the first Sunday of each month, and also to the homebound.

 The Saint Catherine of Siena Council 5806 of the Knights of Columbus is located at Saint Catherine of Siena Parish in Trumbull, Connecticut.
-Regular monthly Council meetings are held on the third Thursday of each month and begin at 7:30pm in the Saint Catherine of Siena Church Hall.
+Regular monthly Council meetings are held on the third Thursday of each month and begin at 7:00pm in the Saint Catherine of Siena Church Hall.
 We invite you to join our brotherhood!
 Please stop by to see what we're about or visit kofc.org

 About Our Council:

 The Saint Catherine of Siena Council 5806 was chartered in 1966 through the vision and foresight of Msgr.
 Edward D. Halloran, who at that time was the Pastor of Saint Catherine of Siena Church.
 The Council is proud to have grown to over 100 members, all dedicated to the exemplification of Charity, Unity, Fraternity, and Patriotism.
 The council is pleased to have as its Chaplain, Father Joseph A. Marcello, the current Pastor of St. Catherine of Siena Parish, who formerly served as Priest Secretary to the Supreme Chaplain of the Knights of Columbus worldwide, Archbishop William E. Lori of Baltimore.